whosonfirst/go-whosonfirst-export/README.md

 go-whosonfirst-export is a Go package for exporting Who's On First documents in Go.
 It is a port of the [py-mapzen-whosonfirst-geojson](https://github.com/whosonfirst/py-mapzen-whosonfirst-geojson) package and _mmmmmmmaybe_ some or all of the [py-mapzen-whosonfirst-export](https://github.com/whosonfirst/py-mapzen-whosonfirst-geojson) package.

-## Important

-This package is still in flux.
-It is starting to settle down with the `v2` release but it might still change.

 ## Documentation